nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 <TabItem value="gcp" label="GCP" default="true" >

-Using terraform overrides you can also deploy inside a VPC in GCP, making the Kubernetes cluster private.
+Using terraform overrides you can also deploy inside a [Virtual Private Cloud (VPC) in GCP](https://cloud.google.com/vpc/docs/overview), making the Kubernetes cluster private.
 Here is an example configuration:

 ```yaml
 google_cloud_platform: